 PFAS Compounds found throughout the Austin to Smithville

 Segment of the Colorado River and its tributaries.

 As a result of samples taken by Environmental Stewardship in cooperation with Waterkeeper Alliance — where we found Per- and Poly-Fluoroamine Substances (PFAS) in the river — we have launched a major monitoring program to identify and quantify these compounds in the Austin-Bastrop-Smithville corridor.
-To date we have identified these “forever chemical” compounds in more than 15 river and tributary locations.
-We are now starting on an effort to sample groundwater wells in sensitive locations.
+To date we have mapped where these “forever chemical” compounds are found in the Colorado River basin between Austin and Smithville, Texas.
+We have sampled more than 35 river, tributary, alluvial aquifer, and groundwater well locations.
 Click here for more information on the PFAS Sampling Project.

 This is clearly a work in progress!